taljacob2/git-merge-and-ignore/README.md

 ## How To Use

-- You can now `git merge` and ignore incoming changes for files / folders you wish to preserve theirs state, you can do this for as many files as you want.
+- You can now `git merge` and ignore incoming changes for files / folders you wish to preserve their state, you can do this for as many files as you want.
 - "git-merge-and-ignore" accepts all *git wildcards*.

 Choose one of the following options: